-2. Conformity Category
+Conformity Category

 The Conformity Category codes below identify projects that are exempt from conformity analysis, TCMs, and non-exempt projects.
-See Chapter III - Items F and G on pages 58-60.
+See Chapter III - Items F and G on pages 60-61.

 Conformity Category

 EXEMPT - 93.126

 EXEMPT - 93.127

 EXEMPT - 93.128

 NON-EXEMPT

 EXEMPT/MODELED

 NON-EXEMPT/NOT MODELED

 NON-REPORTABLE TCM

-NON-REPORTABLE TCM
+NON-REPORTABLE TCM COMMITTED

-COMMITTED

 TCM

 TCM Committed

+TCM Substituted

-For Non-Reportable TCM and Non-Reportable TCM Committed, see Chapter IV page 66.
+For Non-Reportable TCM and Non-Reportable TCM Committed, see Chapter IV, page 67.
 The Non-Exempt/Not Modeled conformity category is used to identify modeling type projects that are submitted in the FTIP with engineering funding only and have not been included in the adopted RTP/SCS for modeling.
-During the development of the next RTP/SCS, SCAG staff can run a report to identify those projects and advice the CTC's to include them in the RTP/SCS modeling list.
+During the development of the next RTP/SCS, SCAG staff can run a report to identify those projects and advise the CTCs to include them in the RTP/SCS modeling list.
 The Exempt/Modeled conformity category is used to identify projects that have been modeled in the RTP/SCS but only have ENG funding.
 Exempt/Modeled will also be used to identify projects which are exempt from air quality conformity under 40 CFR 93.126, Table 2, but for which modeling details are necessary for the accuracy of the model.
-Examples of such projects are auxiliary lanes and road diet projects that modify a roadway use, but are done for safety reasons.
-Projects like these can be programmed in the 2021 FTIP with modeling input captured during a subsequent RTP/SCS adoption or amendment.
+Examples of such projects are auxiliary lanes and road diet projects that modify a roadway use but are done for safety reasons.
+Projects like these can be programmed in the 2023 FTIP with modeling input captured during a subsequent RTP/SCS adoption or amendment.
+TCM Substituted conformity category is to identify previous TCM Committed projects that have been substituted and have been resubmitted into the FTIP with the same scope.
+Projects with this conformity category will not become TCM Committed if funds are added in the first two years in ROW/CON phases.
+Once the agency is ready to convert the project to TCM Committed, the conformity category will need to be updated in the eFTIP and the project will become TCM Committed if funding is programmed in the first two years in ROW/CON phases.

-3. Lead Agencies
+Lead Agencies